bixb922/crank-organ/doc-software/README.md

 * 20 note Carl Frei scale (the default)
 * 26 note Alderman/Melvin Wright scale
 * 31 note Raffin scale
+* 35 note custom (a custom scale)

-* If you need another scale, post an issue or look at the configuration files to figure out how they work.
+If you need another scale, post an issue or look at the configuration files to figure out how they work.
 The configuration files are JSON text files.
 Follow the same order as a existing file.
-The 35 note custom scale uses almost all configuration options, except putting more than one MCP23017 on the same I2C bus.
+The 35 note custom scale uses almost all configuration options, except putting more than one MCP23017 on the same I2C bus, so that may be a starting point.
+Any file in the /data folder called nn_note_xxxx.json (with nn a number and xxx a description) is considered a MIDI pinout description file.

-The MIDI configuration consists of defining wich MIDI note should activate a certain output port and thus a solenoid.

 ### Transpose scale if necessary
-If you have a organ with, say, a 20 note Carl Frei scale, that scale may start on F, G or other notes.
-Use the transpose buttons to adjust the scale until the loweest note fits.
+If you have a organ with, say, a 20 note Carl Frei scale, that scale may start on F, G or other notes as lowest note.
+Use the transpose buttons to adjust the scale until the lowe

+st note fits.
 The transpose buttons shift the complete scale up or down one semitone.

+### Test solenoids
+Next to each solenoid pin definition there is a test button.
+If the hardware and solenoids are connected, this is a way to test if the wiring is correct.

+If a solenoid is connected to the wrong port, instead of swapping wires, you can change the MIDI to port association here.

 ### Redefine MIDI notes (only if necessary)

 This is advanced configuration, should be necessary only for custom scales, or crank organs with drums or glockenspiel, where the glockenpiel have their own program number and the drums are on the percussion channel number 10.

 There are three ways to define a MIDI note here: